Kamleshkumawt/attendance-tracker/README.md

 ## License & contact

 This project does not include an explicit license file.
 Add a `LICENSE` if you want to set terms.

-If you want changes to this documentation or specific deep dives into modules (e.g., expand docs for `lib/` notification flow), tell me which areas to expand.
-Join our community of developers creating universal apps.

-- [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
-- [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.